Francis S. Dodge: Early life

-The eldest child of Francis and Rebecca Dodge, Francis Safford Dodge was born in Danvers, Massachusetts, on a farm located at Hathorne Hill.
-The eldest of six siblings, he graduated from Holten High School in 1862 and enlisted in the US Army on October 9th, 1861, receiving his commission as a private in the 23rd Massachusetts Infantry on December 4, 1861, the unit having been commissioned by Massachusetts governor John A. Andrew on October 7th..
+The eldest child of Francis and Rebecca Dodge, Francis Safford Dodge was born on a farm in Danvers, Massachusetts.
+The eldest of six siblings, he graduated from Holten High School in 1862 and enlisted in the US Army on October 9, 1861, receiving his commission as a private in the 23rd Massachusetts Infantry on December 4, 1861, the unit having been commissioned by Massachusetts governor John A. Andrew on October 7.

-His marriage to Mary Hunt, the daughter of William Low and Louise Weston occurred on December 3rd, 1878, in Danvers.
+His marriage to Mary Hunt, the daughter of William Low and Louise Weston, occurred on December 3, 1878, in Danvers.
 The couple had no children.

 Civil War Service

-Dodge’s new unit left for Annapolis, Maryland about a month after its commissioning on November 11th, 1861.
-It then left shortly thereafter for what became Ambrose Burnside’s expedition to North Carolina, where Dodge first saw combat action in the Battle of Roanoke Island.
+Dodge's new unit left for Annapolis, Maryland about a month after its commissioning on November 11th, 1861.
+It then left shortly thereafter for what became Ambrose Burnside's expedition to North Carolina, where Dodge first saw combat action in the Battle of Roanoke Island.
 He then subsequently saw action in New Bern, White Hall and Kinston.
 Dodge was promoted to corporal sometime before accepting a commission as a second lieutenant in the 2nd USCT Cavalry Regiment on December 23, 1863, having been discharged from the enlisted ranks the day before.
-With his new unit Dodge participated in the Battle of Drury’s Bluff and later participated in the siege of Petersburg.
+With his new unit, Dodge participated in the Battle of Drewry's Bluff and later participated in the siege of Petersburg.
 Following Petersburg, he was assigned to the staff of Brigadier General Charles J. Paine, as acting ordnance officer, remaining in that position until the end of the Civil War; in this role he saw action at Newmarket, Fort Harrison, and Fair Oaks, Virginia, as well as both Fort Fisher expeditions.

 Following the war, he was assigned to the Freedmen's Bureau at Assumption Parish, Louisiana, serving through December 1865.
-On July 6, 1865, he was promoted to captain and then mustered out of the army by February 12, 1866, as a result of the US Army's reorganization of black soldiers into all-black segregated units..
+On July 6, 1865, he was promoted to captain and then mustered out of the army by February 12, 1866, as a result of the US Army's reorganization of black soldiers into all-black segregated units.

-Congress authorized the creation of six new black regiments later that year and Dodge was transferred to the 9th Cavalry Regiment as a first lieutenant in the regular army on July 28, 1866 and served in the White River War.
+Congress authorized the creation of six new black regiments later that year and Dodge was transferred to the 9th Cavalry Regiment as a first lieutenant in the regular army on July 28, 1866, and served in the White River War.
 Dodge was re-promoted to captain on July 31, 1867.